gbrueckl/PowerBI-VSCode/README.md

 Please refer to the [official docs and samples](https://github.com/microsoft/vscode-extension-samples#prerequisites)

 # FAQ

+**Q: I have so many workspaces and its hard to find the one I need, what can I do?**

+**A:** Every treeview (like the Power BI Workspace Browser) in VSCode is searchable by default.
+Simply click into the treeview and press `CTRL + F` as you would do in any other application to start a search

 **Q: I have a guest account in a remote client, can I still use this extension?**